 Under §2055(e)(2)(B) and §20.2055-2(e)(1) and (2), where an interest in property passes or has passed from that decedent for charitable purposes and an interest (other than an interest that is extinguished on the decedent's death) in the same property passes or has passed from the decedent for private purposes (for less than an adequate and full consideration in money or money's worth) no deduction is allowed under §2055 for the value of the interest that passes or has passed for charitable purposes unless the interest is a "deductible interest" described in §20.2055-2(e)(2).
 Under §20.2055-2(e)(2), a deductible interest includes an undivided portion, not in trust, of a donor's entire interest in the property.
-Under the regulation, an undivided portion of the donor's entire interest or right owned by the donor in the property and must extend over the entire term of the donor's entire interest in property.
-The regulation further provides that an undivided portion of the donor's entire interest in the property.
-The regulation further provides that an undivided portion of the right, as a tenant in common with the donor, to possession, dominion and control of the property for a portion of each year appropriate to its interest in such property.
+Under the regulation, an undivided portion of the donor's entire interest in property must consist of a fraction or percentage of each and every substantial interest or right owned by the donor in the property and must extend over the entire term of the donor's interest in the property.
+The regulation further provides that an undivided portion of the donor's entire interest in property includes an interest whereby the charity is given the right, as a tenant in common with the donor, to possession, dominion and control of the property for a portion of each year appropriate to its interest in such property.